binnyva/DZG-Notes/Three Types of Note Taking Personalities.md

 - Highly organized
 - You might not go back to these notes.
 Lots of new notes get saved - but not revisited
 - Eg. Evernote, Onenote

+### Student

+- Have a short term goal in mind
+- Surface level information is enough.
+- Eg. Google Keep